sneakysneak/docs/pages/connector-authentication/dynamics-crm-online.md

    **Application type**: Web app / API

-   **Sign-on URL**: Your Cyclr service domain, e.g. https://app-h.cyclr.com/.
-This can be found in your Cyclr Console under Settings > Integration Settings > Service Domain.

    **Reply URLs**: you must add a callback URL to allow Dynamics CRM to be used in your Cyclr Console and its accounts.

    The URL is: